How your small business can meaningfully support the LGBTQ+ community

 Genuine support for the diverse LGBTQ+ community requires a level of understanding and participation that you won’t get with a hands-off approach.

 For example, the Gay Alliance offers a variety of resources and programs designed to promote understanding and inclusivity in the workplace.
 You can contact them to discuss suitable programs/presentations and even customize them for your company’s needs.
-Diversity Resources offers LGBT sensitivity training and tools, as well.
+Diversity Resources offers LGBTQ+ sensitivity training and tools, as well.

 7. Host or participate in LGBTQ+ events

-Whether you’re just starting to get involved in the LGBTQ+ community or you’re looking for ways to become a better ally, there’s no time like Pride Month to increase your efforts.
+Whether you’re just starting to get involved in the LGBTQ+ community or you’re looking for ways to become a better ally, there’s no time like Pride Month to reinvigorate your efforts.
 You can start by donating or fundraising for local events, posting flyers, and promoting events on social media.
 You can even participate as a business by joining events or hosting events at your location.

 8. Participate in advocacy and legislation efforts

-Not everyone has the time and energy to become an advocate, even if they strongly believe in and support a cause.
-The good news is that there are already organizations advocating for LGBTQ+ rights, and you can get involved on a number of levels.
+There are already organizations advocating for LGBTQ+ rights, and you can get involved on a number of levels.

 As a business, you could make financial donations to organizations like the Human Rights Campaign (HRC) or donate time and encourage your team to participate in events as a group.